-The Deception Island volcano is still active, inside the caldera there is geothermal activity; sea water temperatures of 70°C have been recorded.
-Eruptions have happened as recently as 1970.
-Sealers, whalers, explorers and scientists have been sailing into Port Foster since its discovery in 1820 and remains of these expeditions can still be seen.
+Since the Deception Island volcano is active, geothermal activity still takes place inside the caldera.
+Sea water temperatures of 70°C (150°F) have been recorded, and eruptions occurred as recently as 1970.
+Sealers, whalers, explorers, and scientists have been sailing into the island’s Port Foster since 1820, and remains of these expeditions can still be seen.

 Whalers Bay, Bailey Head, and chinstrap penguins